Campervan depreciation – how much will my RV sell for?

 Hybrid campers are the ultimate winners with values not only holding, but going up!
 CampervanCo’s ground-breaking Eco Pioneer I on average appreciates 1.7% per year in value.
 The newer Eco Pioneer II is even more impressive with it going up 2.84% on average per year!

 With Hybrid vehicles remaining popular among the environmentally minded, we expect Hybrids to continue this trend for the foreseeable future.
-This will change however as the market, and legislation, moves away and against even the friendly Hybrid.
+This will change however as the market, and legislation, moves away from the friendly Hybrid.

 Hybrid Campervans such as the Eco Pioneer II are going up in price provided their mileage does not increase above the annual average

 We predict that 2027/28 will be the pivot point.
-With the 2030 ban only two or three years away, new owners of campervans, who typically own their vehicles for 5 to 10 years, will be concerned about demand for them when they come to sell.
+With the 2030 ban only two or three years away at that point, new owners of campervans, who typically own their vehicles for 5 to 10 years, will be concerned about demand for them when they come to sell.
 With the market expected to settle then for eRVs and prices roughly matching that of diesels, new buyers will be reluctant to buy diesel and opt for electric instead.
+This is expected to snowball.

 The in-betweeners